 Tuition and Fees:

-Financial Assistance.
-Several options for financial aid are available.
+Financial Assistance: Three types of financial aid are available.

-FACTS, the financial service agency, will evaluate each family’s financial need to constitute the eligibility of any financial aid award from both FACE and the Madeleine.
-You can now apply through FACTS using the Online application for 2022-2023 financial aid.
+FACTS, the financial service agency, will evaluate each family’s financial need to constitute the eligibility of any financial aid award from FACE, Madeleine Financial Aid, and The Pass It On Fund.
+You may apply through FACTS using the Online application for 2023-2024 financial aid.
 Make sure to specify both “FACE” and “Madeleine Financial Aid” in your application if applying for both.
 Follow this link to apply for the BASIC Fund.

-FACE and Madeleine Financial Aid application deadline is March 30, 2022.
+- Madeleine Financial Aid application deadline is March 15, 2023.

 What are your class sizes?

-A full Madeleine class contains from 30-36 students, and there is one class per grade.
+A full Madeleine class contains 36 students, and there is one class per grade.
 Larger class sizes allow Catholic schools like the Madeleine to offer a wide range of activities and resources at a more affordable tuition rate.
-With partner-teachers in grades K-5, the student-to-teacher ratio is 18-1 or lower throughout much of the day.
+With partner-teachers in grades K-5, the student-to-teacher ratio is 18-1 throughout most of the day.
 Classes are frequently split into smaller groups to support learning.
 Our school environment is focused and engaging, with a high degree of personal interaction between teachers and students.